b-saad/chip8-rust/README.md

 A Chip-8 interpreter written in Rust.
 Aims to accurately emulate a COSMAC-VIP.
 Compiles only for desktop platforms.

-Note: while test roms all mostly pass, games don't seem to run
+Note: while test roms all mostly pass, games don't seem to run, WIP

 ## Dependencies

 ### Fedora
 - `alsa-lib-devel` for audio, `sudo dnf install alsa-lib-devel`

 ## Test roms
 From https://github.com/Timendus/chip8-test-suite